 We can’t use it yet! (insert crying emoji) We still have to caulk and silicone around the base and shower doors.
 Then we need to seal the tile.
 Looks like we have a few more days before we can try it out.

 The show stealer is still this sexy washstand turned vanity.
-We were able to clean her up, add some legs, and fit the drawers to accommodate the plumbing.
+We were able to clean her up, add some legs, in addition to fit the drawers to accommodate the plumbing.

 My son is obsessed with this faucet.
 I have caught him at least a dozen times this past week using it, playing with it, even drinking from it.